Can You Export Google Photos to iCloud?

 Step 3.
 Open the Settings of your iPhone and choose iCloud.
 Then enable the iCloud Photos sync in the list.
 By doing so, the downloaded Google Photos will be synced to iCloud Photos as soon as possible.

-Way 2.
-Google Photos Export to iCloud via MultCloud Web
+Tip: Google Photos Export to iCloud via MultCloud Web

 Whether you are using iPhone or Android phone, you can always use the MultCloud web service for exporting Google Photos to iCloud.
 And the operation is so much the same as using MultCloud on a computer.
+What's more, iCloud Photos will soon be available on the iOS and Android mobile apps of MultCloud.
+By that time, you can conveniently export your Google Photos to iCloud Photos no matter on Android or on iPhone.

 In the End